Advancing health care safety in Massachusetts

 Icon EHR

-Apply to be a pilot site for new technology that detects patient harm in near real time, dramatically improving safety.
+The Center is piloting a new, technology-enabled approach to detect patient harm in near real time, dramatically improving safety.

 Icon medical document